How much will be paid

 - control all invasive non-native species, such as Japanese knotweed, giant hogweed or Himalayan balsam

-- cut only to control woody growth so that cover is between 50% to 80% of the total area
+- cut only to control woody growth so that it does not exceed 80% of the total area

 - apply any fertilisers or manures